GearedApp/react-native-android-alarms/README.md

 This is modified version of this [CMP Studio library](https://github.com/CMP-Studio/react-native-android-alarms).
 Tested on RN 0.57.8.
-I have no idea if it works on iOS, nontheless I also modified index.ios.js
+I have no idea if it works on iOS, nontheless I also edited index.ios.js

 This React Native library will allow you to schedule and show alarms on Android (tested on >= API 21).
 To see a working example of this module (original one), see [Dawn Chorus](https://github.com/CMP-Studio/DawnChorus).
 The code for this module was modified from [Christoph Michel's App Launcher](https://github.com/MrToph/react-native-app-launcher).